vishalkrishnads/carestack/README.md

     ```

 The final UI will now be served on port **3000**, which you can view by visiting [localhost:3000](http://localhost:3000) in your browser.
 That's it, happy viewing! :beers:

+## Known Issues
+* In the UI served from the API server, there is a problem when refreshing the UI manually.
+As the React app uses [React Router](https://reactrouter.com/) to render the content, the server fails to effectively propogate the URL to it thereby causing it to crash randomly.
+However, this has been resolved in the bare version as well as in the [live deployment](https://carestack.selseus.com) using Nginx to propogate the URL.
+* The code quality of the front-end itself is another issue.
+There are many places where a lot of refactoring could be done to reduce code size and improve code quality.
+For instance, the networking code and `localStorage` code could be refactored and reused.
+* In a production environment, the app is not secure because it lacks data encryption during transit.
+Only the standard HTTPS encryption is present.
+This has happened because of the fast paced development of the stack.